Photo courtesy of Nancy Brown

 There’s that tiny fork again!

 I don’t think I could live without my waffle iron.
 Thanks to some good friends back in Canada, it was one of the first appliances we got when we moved to the UK as we got it for a wedding gift.
 Waffle irons aren’t nearly as common here in the UK as they are in North America, so finding a waffle iron in physical store can be kind of hard.
-Often if a store does carry waffle irons in stock, they will only have 1 or 2 brands or designs.
-The waffle iron I have is no longer available, but if you’re looking to purchase one I’d recommend the one below.
+Often if a store does carry waffle irons in stock, they will only have 1 or 2 brands or designs, but there are plenty on Amazon such as this one here.